-Say you sign up for a website and build a profile, where does that information go?
+Let’s say you sign up to a website and build your profile—where does that information go?

 How does a site remember your preferences and process your data, showing exactly what you want to see?

 What about when you buy concert tickets and the website goes down, why does that happen?